lcarsde/lcarswm/readme.md

 * Using the middle mouse button opens a terminal.

 ## UI?
-Not yet, but there arre some concept pictures in the doc folder.
+Not yet, but there are some concept pictures in the doc folder.

 ## Required
 * ncurses5-compat-libs: apparently libtinfo.so.5 is used by the compiler, which is part of this package.